raghavduddala/test-github/README.md

-# quadruped-control
+# test-github
-This is a RL based Quadruped Controller Repo (This should be changed after)
+This is just for quick and rough testing on git